Violence tests Biden’s pullback from Middle East hotspots

 Biden and his supporters say that by shifting the U.S. military and diplomatic focus from the region’s bogged-down conflicts, he’s bringing an overdue end to failed policies that often only prolonged strife, and that the stepped-back U.S. engagement already is encouraging countries to resolve disputes on their own.
 But fighting has flared recently in some of the areas affected by Biden’s pivot.

 The Israel-Gaza war has exploded just as Biden has tried to step back, creating scenes of crushed bodies and flattened homes and a growing rift in Biden’s own party about whether he should do more.
+Israel and Hamas announced a cease-fire Thursday in airstrikes and rocket attacks that have killed at least 230 Palestinians and 12 in Israel.
+The end came a day after Biden greatly increased public pressure on Israel, calling for “significant de-escalation” within hours.

 Fears of a Taliban takeover and renewed civil war are building ahead of Biden’s troop withdrawal in Afghanistan.
 And outside desert cities under siege in Yemen, Iranian-backed Houthi rebels are pressing an offensive as Biden ends U.S. military support for a 6-year Saudi-led war there.

 “This is the fruit of the policy of U.S. President Joe Biden,” Yemeni journalist Walid al Rajhi tweeted this month after shelling from Iran-allied Houthi rebels on the walled city of Taiz.
 He was echoing a claim that fighters in a besieged Yemeni government stronghold, Marib, also are making to visiting news crews: that Biden’s military withdrawal and overtures to the rebels have only emboldened the Iranian-allied Houthis to press for decisive battlefield victories.

 How resolutely Biden carries out the pivot, and what happens in the hotspots after will shape his foreign policy legacy.

 Biden seems to be gambling that even if violence flares in the Middle East and Afghanistan as the U.S. shifts primary focus away, that’s a price worth paying to extract the U.S. from regional conflicts as greater challenges emerge elsewhere.

 Blame already is in no short supply.
 “Americans’ decisions hurt us, and we hope that the Americans will go back on their decision,” Lt.
 Gen. Sagheer bin Aziz, chief of staff of the Yemen army, said in one such battlefield interview, with CNN.